alaffin12/stackedit/Caught by Stradh.md

 * One of Life will then offer to read the fortunes of the party:

 > "I can see you walk a path.
 Let me light a lamp for you, to help you with the way forward."
 > "Let us see where you begin, where you are now."
 She deals two cards.
-"The eight of swords upon the magician.
+"The eight of swords upon the magician, reversed.
+You are trapped on a path not of your own design.
+A trickster - a powerful one - laid the path for you.
+But something is wrong.
+The trickster is not where he ought to be.
+Curious."
+> "The next step..." she deals another card "...

 One of Life